Save the Date

 Save the dates of October 11-13, 2023 for the next Association of Black Women in Higher Education (ABWHE) National Conference, to be hosted in Philadelphia, PA.
 The theme is "Forty-Five Years of Reflections: Unlimited Lessons for the Future."
 The conference is open to members, guests, colleagues, and mentors and mentees who would both enjoy and enrich this convening.

 Please share this information broadly and be on the lookout for the call for proposals and registration details.
 If you have questions, please reach out to your ABWHE Chapter or email email@example.com for additional details or questions.

-ABWHE has been an advocate for and celebrant of the accomplishments of Black women in higher education for more than two decades.
+ABWHE has been an advocate for and celebrant of the accomplishments of Black women in higher education for more than three decades.

 Please join us in supporting and empowering sister scholars, staff, and students to secure our presence and prosperity for generations to come.
 Black women in the higher education community need a variety of resources and networks to foster their professional development and advocated for their presence and prosperity in the academy.To help meet that need, in 1978, thirteen visionary women meeting in Albany, New York founded the Association of Black Women in Higher Education, Inc.(ABWHE).

 Today, ABWHE has seven chapters nationwide.
 Since its inception, ABWHE has served as a forum for developing strategies to improve the quality of education of Black people, with particular emphasis on encouraging Black youth to take full advantage of available educational opportunities.
 ABWHE is committed to aiding Black women in the academy in fulfilling their own aspirations as well as encouraging Black youth to pursue their education.